 It’s easy to begin enjoying weekly lawn maintenance and a full range of lawn care services from the top lawn care professionals in Bergen County, New Jersey!
-Borst Landscape & Design specializes in providing Bergen County, NJ residents lawn maintenance and lawn care services that are safe, natural, and dependable.
+Borst Landscape & Design specializes in providing Bergen County, NJ residents lawn maintenance and lawn care services that are safer, natural, and dependable.
 Beautifully maintained lawns give your home a better look, with a well-maintained lawn and flower beds.
 Let Borst Landscape & Design provide your home with the best lawn care in NJ.

 It takes only minutes to select the options you want and schedule your service.

 I loved their work.
 I’m very happy with their Landscaping services in New Jersey, they have installed and maintained our landscape pretty well.
 Thanks, Borst Landscape & Design!

 ~ Esther J. Estrada

 The mulching that Jason Crean’s team did this week looks fantastic!
 We are really pleased.

 We are extremely pleased with the work that Borst Landscape has done for us.
 They landscaped our property and maintain it year-round.
 Our property has never looked better.
 They recently finished a big project leveling a section of the property where we wanted to build a shed.
 They did an amazing job, and they clean up beautifully when they are finished.
 I would highly recommend it.